-For more complex alloys, vacuum furnaces are often the best option for heat treating and brazing.
-As their name suggests, vacuum furnaces evacuate all atmosphere in order to prevent unwanted chemical reactions from occurring during the heat treating or brazing process and to allow metallurgists to design in-depth thermal processes for complex alloys.
-During heat treating, these impressive machines are able to heat complex alloys weighing up to 8,000 pounds in uniform intervals until it reaches the austenitizing temperature.
-And once this process is complete, there’s no need for quenching by dipping in a liquid solution, since the furnace can be back-filled with nitrogen, or other gasses like Argon, for cooling.
-Quench gasses in vacuum furnaces are able to reach quench pressures of up to 20 bar.
+During heat treating, our furnaces can heat complex alloys weighing up to 8,000 pounds in uniform intervals until they reach the austenitizing temperature.
+Once this process is complete, there’s no need for traditional quenching by dipping the parts into a liquid solution; the furnace can be back-filled with nitrogen or other gasses like Argon, for cooling.
+Quench gasses in vacuum furnaces can reach quench pressures of up to 20 bar.

 As with all Paulo equipment, our vacuum furnaces are integrated with our Production Information and Customer Service system (PICS), which allows for tight control over elaborate thermal cycle designs, including variables like heating rates and pressure.
-And because the process takes place in a vacuum, our engineers can measure exactly what’s happening to your parts, rather than measuring conditions in the furnace as a whole.
+And because the process takes place in a vacuum, the parts don’t move, allowing our engineers to measure exactly what’s happening to your parts, throughout the process, ensuring parts have achieved the desired cooling rates and uniform heating, rather than measuring conditions in the furnace as a whole.

 If you have complex alloys that need to be heat treated, we’re ready to help.
 Request a quote or contact us today learn more about our vacuum furnaces.Request My Quote